lukmanr/CLVPipelines/README.md

 1. Deploy the component images to the Container Registry of your project.
 1. Copy the sample dataset to a GCS folder in your project.
 The path to the folder is provided as a build parameter.

-You can submit the build process using the `gcloud builds submit` command.
-The build has been configured to accept a set of runtime arguments.
-The values for these arguments are set when submitting the build job using the `--substitutions` option of the `gcloud builds submit` command.
+You can start the build using the `gcloud builds submit` command.
+The build config file containg the above instructions is in the `cloud-build` folder of this repo.
+The build execution is controlled by a set of parameters that are set when the build is submitted for execution.
 The following arguments are required:

 Parameter | Description
 -----------|-------------
-_CLV_REPO  | The name of the tutorial's github repository.
+_CLV_REPO  | The name of the github repository with the solution's source components.
-_BASE_IMAGE | The name of the image that is used by lightweight Python compoments.
+_BASE_IMAGE | The name of a base image for Lightweight Python compoments.
 Specify the image name only.
 The image will be pushed to `gcr.io/[YOUR_PROJECT_ID]/[_BASE_IMAGE]`
-_AUTOML_TABLES_IMAGE | The name of the image that hosts AutoML Tables components _TRAIN_PIPELINE | The name for the compiled training pipeline.
+_AUTOML_TABLES_IMAGE | The name of an image that hosts AutoML Tables components _TRAIN_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline will be saved as `[_TRAIN_PIPELINE].tar.gz`
 _PREDICT_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline will be saved as `[_PREDICT_PIPELINE].tar.gz` |
-_BUCKET_NAME | The name of the bucket in your project to store artifacts used by the pipelines' at runtime.
+_BUCKET_NAME | The name of a GCP bucket in your project to store compiled pipelines and other artifacts used by the pipelines.
 If the bucket does not exist, it will be created by the build
 _PIPELINES_FOLDER | The name of the folder in _BUCKET_NAME to store the compiled pipelines _ARTIFACTS_FOLDER | The name of the folder in _BUCKET_NAME to store artificats used by the pipelines at running time.
 _SAMPLE_DATASET_FOLDER | The name of the folder in _BUCKET_NAME to store the sample dataset used by the pipelines.